Higgs Inflation via the Metastable Standard Model Potential, Generalised Renormalisation Frame Prescriptions and Predictions for Primordial Gravitational Waves: Predictions for the scalar spectral index and primordial gravitational waves

 \subsection{Results}

 For reference, we show in Figure 1 the conventional SM Higgs potential using our SM inputs.
 The SM potential has an instability at $\phi = \Lambda = 4.2 \times 10^{10} \GeV$.

-In Figure 2 we show how the Einstein frame potential varies as a function of $\alpha$ for the case with $M_{0} = 10^{10} \GeV$.
-In this figure we have set the value of $\xi_{\phi}(m_{t})$ to be equal in all models, in order to compare their behaviours.
+In Figure 2 we show how the Einstein frame potential $V_{E}(\tilde{\phi})$ varies as a function of $\alpha$ for the case with $M_{0} = 10^{10} \GeV$.
+In this figure we have set the value of $\xi_{\phi}(m_{t})$ to be equal in all models, in order to compare their behaviour.
 For realistic potentials the value of $\xi_{\phi}(m_{t})$ should be adjusted for each $\alpha$ to give the correct value of $A_{s}$.
+We have shown the potential as a function of the SM Higgs $\phi$ rather than of $\tilde{\phi}$, with the corresponding value of $\tilde{\phi}$ given by \eq{e6}.
 For $\alpha < 1$ the potential develops a maximum and then decreases as $\phi$ increases.
 Nevertheless, inflation with $\alpha < 1$ is still possible if $\phi(N = 57)$ is to the left of the maximum of the potential.
 In contrast, for $\alpha \geq 1$ the potential is monotonically increasing with $\phi$.
 Therefore there is no need to carefully choose the initial value of $\phi$ in order to achieve inflation in this case.

 In Figure 3 we show the RG evolution of the SM couplings from $\mu = m_{t}$ to $\mu = \mu_{c}$ for the non-minimally coupled model with $M_{0} = 10^{10} \GeV$.

 In Table 1 we show our results for $n_{s}$ and $r$ as a function of $\alpha$ for $M_{0} = 10^{10} \GeV$.
 We also show the values of $\phi(N = 57)$, $\xi_{\phi}(m_{t})$, $\xi_{\phi}(\mu_{c})$ and $\lambda_{\phi}(\mu_{c})$.
 In Figure 4 we show $n_{s}$ as a function of $\alpha$ for $M_{0} = 10^{10}\GeV$.
 We also show the Planck 2-$\sigma$ bounds on $n_{s}$.
 In Figure 5 we show $r$ as a function of $\alpha$, with the bounds on $\alpha$ corresponding to the 2-$\sigma$ Planck bounds on $n_{s}$ indicated.
 In Figure 6 we show $r$ as a function of $n_{s}$ for $M_{0} = 10^{10} \GeV$.
 The model predicts a specific correlation of the values of $n_{s}$ and $r$, with $r$ rapidly increasing as $n_{s}$ increases.